arika0093/EFCore.ExprGenerator/README.md

 # EFCore.ExprGenerator

-EFCore.ExprGenerator is a source generator that makes writing Select queries in Entity Framework Core (EF Core) more concise and enables the use of nullable expressions in selectors.
+Simplifies the writing of Select queries in EntityFrameworkCore (EFCore) by providing automatic DTO class generation and support for nullable expressions.

 [English](./README.md) | [Japanese](./README.ja.md)

 ## Problem
-Consider fetching data from a table that has many related tables in EF Core.
+Consider an example of retrieving data from a table with many related tables in EFCore.

-Using `Include` and `ThenInclude` quickly makes the code verbose and hard to read.
-If you forget an `Include`, you can encounter a `NullReferenceException` at runtime and it is difficult to detect.
-Also, `Include` retrieves all related data which can be inefficient for performance.
+Using `Include` and `ThenInclude` quickly makes the code complex and reduces readability.
+Additionally, forgetting to include a related table can result in a `NullReferenceException` at runtime, which is difficult to detect.
+Furthermore, retrieving all data can lead to performance issues.

 ```csharp
 var orders = await dbContext.Orders